Create Message

 • In response to a user event.

-• User event/inaction combination (for example, abandoned cart scenario).
+• User event/inaction combination (e.g., abandoned cart scenario).

 • Based on a date event property value of an event (for example, a reminder for upcoming travel booking).